az-riichi/azriichi.org/index.md

 <h1 style="text-align: center;">Arizona Riichi Mahjong</h1>

 Arizona Riichi Mahjong (AZRM) is a Japanese riichi mahjong club.
-We host recurring mahjong gatherings in Tempe and Tucson locations, with more to come.
+We host recurring mahjong gatherings in Tempe, Tucson, and Sierra Vista locations, with more to come.
 We welcome mahjong players of all skill levels - from beginners to experts, you will enjoy our friendly atmosphere and supportive learning environment.
-For more information, please visit our [About](/about/) page.
+For more information including our locations, please visit our [About](/about/) page.

 ## What is riichi mahjong?